 - Not supported everywhere

 The best tools for judging which image format looks best are your eyes—and Litmus, of course!
-Preview how your emails (and images) render in over 40 email clients.
+Preview how your emails (and images) render in dozens of popular email clients with Litmus Email Previews.

 - “GIF, PNG, JPG — Which one to use?” — Sitepoint.